 Traditionally, the finest possible fare—and most historic—for a holiday dinner is roast goose.
-(Remember that scene from Charles Dickens’ “A Christmas Carol”?)
+(Remember that scene from Charles Dickens’s “A Christmas Carol”?)
 For an old-fashioned Christmas dinner, here’s how to roast the golden goose.

 Read ALL of the instructions before you get started.
 There are optional steps or you can just stick to the basics.